SmartWeaveDAO/Protocol-spec/README.md

 The full ordering is `[ block_height, sha256(transactionId + blockHash) ]`.
 3. Applies the sorted interactions onto the contract's `handler` function - evaluating contract's state up to the requested block height.

+### Evolve
+Evolving contract is a way of updating contract source.
+In order to properly evolve the contract following steps need to be reproduced:
+1. `canEvolve` property set to `true` CAN be added to the initial state, if not set - defaults to `true`, only explicit `false` does not let contract to be evolved.
+2. `evolve` interaction MUST be added to the original contract source, it MUST set the `evolve` property in the state to `action.input.value` - new contract source transaction id.
+3. `evolve` interaction CAN be conditioned to the owner of the contract.
+4. New contract source MUST be posted as transaction on Arweave (same data field and tag rules apply as to the original contract source).
+5. `evolve` interaction MUST be called with the evolved contract source id indicated as the input `value`.

+Evolved contract source is then referred instead of the original contract source when performing any interactions.
+The state is evaluated based on all contract sources linked to the contract.
+There is no limitation for number of evolved contract sources associated to one contract.